Introduction to IoT: Challenges and Future Directions

-Creating a smart environment requires a vast number of devices, sensors, and complementary technologies to facilitate their inter-connectivity.
+\textit{Building Intelligent Environments based on IoT Paradigm}\\ Creating a smart environment requires a vast number of devices, sensors, and complementary technologies to facilitate their interconnectivity.
 Managing this large volume of objects constitutes the initial challenge in the realm of IoT and intelligent environments.
 Moreover, the substantial task of collecting, storing, and conducting efficient analyses on enormous amounts of data remains a significant concern and creates collision issues within the IoT framework \cite{kassab2020z}.
 Handling massive amounts of devices and data in the IoT requires.
 One approach is to employ decentralized systems instead of centralized ones, reducing the volume of data sent to the cloud for processing.
-Techniques like data filtering, compression, and load balancing can further minimize data size.
+Techniques like data filtering, compression, and load balancing can further minimize the size of the data.
 Utilizing IoT technologies with robust device management and maintenance capabilities is also beneficial.
 Additionally, leveraging big data technologies like Hadoop and Spark can efficiently handle the substantial IoT data volumes.
 This holistic approach ensures readiness for the expanding IoT landscape.